 - Take a business card case with several cards in it anytime you leave your office.
 Whether running an errand, going to the doctor, or going to lunch, you never know when you are going to run into someone who should have your card.

 - Get their contact information.
 If a person has no card to return, give them two of yours so they can write their contact information on the back of yours and return it.
-When you get home, if you think this person could be a client, make certain to give them a call or email.

 Business cards are important tools for making future communication in business possible.
 Follow a few simple rules of business card etiquette to ensure that the memories you create are positive and are memories you will want to be associated with.